GoogleCloudPlatform/professional-services/examples/anthos-service-mesh-multicluster/twistlock/README.md

 Because GCP ASM is built upon Istio service mesh for Kubernetes, Twistlock deployment on GCP ASM follows Twistlock's instruction of installation for Istio environment in general.

+**NOTE:** Installing Prisma Cloud (Twistlock) SaaS on Kubernetes requires the use of a bearer token.
+This can be seen in the installation script [twistlock/install_defender.sh](install_defender.sh).
+Please see the [installation instructions](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/install/install_kubernetes.html) for more details.

 ### 1. Twistlock architecture for Kubernetes

 Twistlock includes components: